sap-tutorials/developer-advocates/tutorials/devtoberfest2026-ai-week1-validation/devtoberfest2026-ai-week1-validation.md

 parser: v2
 ---

-# 🟣 Devtoberfest 2026 - Week 1 - AI - Validation
+# 🟣 Devtoberfest 2026 - Week 1 - AI - Validation (To Come)

 <!-- description --> This is the validation tutorial so you can get Devtoberfest points for watching the AI sessions for week 1.